 It was short lived.
 She felt herself turned back to face him, her eyes glazed over.
 He smiled into her face, his hands lifting her legs each side of his body.
 Somewhere, somehow, he'd managed to strip his pants off.
 Kathryn felt him against her folds now, rock hard as he stroked back and forth across her.
 Her eyes pleaded with him as she bucked against him, begging him to complete the journey.
 He complied slowly, pressing against her then pulling back.

 Kathryn moaned loudly, hating and loving the sweet torture at the same time.
 And then she screamed as he rammed himself home, filling her beyond what she thought possible.
-There was a moment of stinging pain as she adjusted to the invasion but once he began to move within her depths, it turned to pleasure unlike any she had ever known before.
+There was a moment of stinging pain as she adjusted to the invasion but once he began to move within her depths, it turned to pleasure unlike any she'd ever known before.

 Chakotay held her tightly to him as he withdrew and thrust forward, his pace quickening.
 Kathryn felt her third orgasm build and tightened her legs around him, counter-thrusting as much as she could.
 She ground herself against him and tightened her inner muscles, stimulating them both.
 They both groaned as they reached the apex and Kathryn spit her panties from her mouth as she came, her scream leaving her lips, startling some birds nearby who fled in fright at the sound.
 Chakotay followed her quickly with one last hard thrust.
 He held himself tightly inside her, emptying himself into her body.